 Theme Naming: To keep this section short, let's just say that many of the places visited and characters met over the course of the game have something related to sleeping in their names.
 To the point that the few bosses that don't directly have a name based around sleep/dreaming (Pi'illodium and a few others) get such names in the French/German/Spanish/Italian translations.

 Theres No Kill Like Overkill: Miracle Badge and Gold Badge combo + max level + high stats + Zee Egg and Star Rocket over and over + Duplex Crown = 99,999 damage on weak enemies.
 Enough to destroy the first monsters you see twelve thousand times over!

-This Is a Drill: The giant drill machine in the desert.
+This Is a Drill: The giant drill machine in the desert (And its Humongous Mecha counterpart in the Dream World).
 Also Torkscrew, the area boss, has a gigantic horn drill on its head.

 Throw the Dog a Bone: Luigi seems to be treated with more respect in this game from nearly every character remembering his name, except Bowser of course (and even he remembers it at the very end after having his tail handed to him by Luigi in the final giant battle and the definitely final battle.)
 He's generally the one to come up with ideas on how to solve things such as the solution to opening the Pi'illos door panels and significantly, he gets equal credit alongside Mario for helping save Pi'illo Island and, by extent, the world.
 Even Starlow is (a little) less teasing to him this time round.

 Like its counterpart in Bowser's Inside Story, All of the bosses in the Battle Ring Besides Bowser Jr. are rehashes of older bosses, who also have the same names as the original bosses but with "X" at the end of their names.